hartsfield/entersoftdev/README.md

 of other components.

-Components are stored in `internal/components`, and are composed of three files, one for javascript, another for css, and a .html file containg html with golang template directives.
+Components are stored in `internal/components`, and are composed of three files, one for javascript, another for css, and a .html file containing html with golang template directives.

     ├── internal
     │   ├── components